 Yes, they lived long lives back then, so here is an unrelated, but interesting, side note to think about.
 It concerns Genesis 5, called the ‘Generations of Adam’ and comes from a Christian author, Richard Losch.
 This is his thought: “There are two possible explanations of the ages of the ‘generations of Adam’ for those who do not take them literally.
 They may refer to dynasties rather than to individual life spans.
 Methuselah’s 969 years may have referred to the ‘house of Methuselah’.
 The other possibility is that the word we now translate ‘year’ may in early times have meant simply ‘cycle of time’ and referred to a shorter cycle, perhaps a season or a month.
 Many primitive cultures reckoned time in months (moons) rather than in years.
 If Methuselah lived 969 moons, that would be about seventy-five years, a prodigious age in ancient times.”7

 There is much more to the story of Enoch in one of the apocrypha8 texts that carry his name, the Book of Enoch,9 which is asserted to be authored by him.
-Although not now included in the biblical canon, there is evidence that it was well known and accepted among Jews at the time of Christ and before.10 And Enoch is actually quoted in the New Testament at Jude 1:14-15.
+Although not now included in the biblical canon, there is evidence that it was well known and accepted among a small group of Jews at the time of Christ and before.10 And Enoch is actually quoted in the New Testament at Jude 1:14-15.

 Concerning the scripture (Genesis 5:24) that says, “Enoch walked with God, and he was not, for God took him,” the great majority of scholars and lay people assume God transported him to heaven.
 It is commonly argued that this is an example for a rapture, that great catching away, which some believe will take faithful believers to heaven during the end times.
 Proponents then state supporting evidence from 1 Corinthians 10, when Paul wrote to the church at Corinth, ”Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.”
 (1 Corinthians 10:11).
 All that sounds fine, except there is a big problem here — nowhere does it say Enoch was taken to heaven.
 That is only an assumption, not a proof.